ichvii/factorio-conman/Readme.md

 ### Positions

 ConMan uses absolute positions for nearly all operations, so it is reccomended to use the Location Combinator from [Utility Combinators](https://mods.factorio.com/mod/utility-combinators) for a location reference.
 ConMan does not currently support any operations across surfaces.
 When an operation requires one position arguement, it is supplied on `X` and `Y`.
-When an operation requires two position arguments or a bounding box, the first point is supplied on `X` and `Y` and the second on `U` and `V`.
+When an operation requires two position arguments or a bounding box, the first point is supplied on `X` and `Y` and the second on `U` and `V`. spam